-The victim this time is Bill Yancey, the construction worker who nine years ago received national acclaim for his heroic efforts in the attempt to rescue little Kathy Fiscus from an abandoned trenches had been properly shored, or if workers had been using a safe method of installing shoring.
+ANOTHER CAVE-IN DEATH As we go to press the news of another trench cave-in death comes across our desk.
+The victim this time is Bill Yancey, the construction worker who nine years ago received national acclaim for his heroic efforts in the attempt to rescue little Kathy Fiscus from an abandoned well.

 The fact that cave-in injuries are much more serious than the average work injuries is shown by statistics: while, in California as a whole, there is one death for every 189 disabling injuries, one out of every 13 cave-in injuries results in death.
-The California Safety News with Title 109 of the working has printed many articles rerocks, will in time fail, and and production up.
+The California Safety News minding foremen that they can search director, reports that never be sure that the soil is with the recession hitting most safe from cave-in, although many seem to feel that they can.
+Any vertical soil, even hard and its variants" have kept jobs clear.